Ocrevus: 7 things you should know

-- Ocrevus starts to work within about 12 weeks; however, it may take a few years for the full effects to be seen.
+- Ocrevus has some effect at reducing disability progression within about 12 weeks; however, it may take at least 6 months or possibly longer for the full effects to be seen.

 - The incidence of infusion reactions in Ocrevus-treated patients who received methylprednisolone (or an equivalent steroid) and possibly other pre-medication to reduce the risk of infusion reactions before each infusion was 34 to 40%, with the highest incidence with the first infusion.
 There were no fatal infusion reactions, but 0.3% of Ocrevus-treated MS patients experienced serious infusion reactions, some requiring hospitalization.

 Medicines that interact with Ocrevus may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Ocrevus.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Ocrevus interacts with over 300 medications; the majority of these interactions are considered moderate or major.
 Common medications that may interact with Ocrevus include:

 - antineoplastics, such as capecitabine or cyclophosphamide

 - biologics, such as adalimumab, etanercept, golimumab, or infliximab